Faith in Small Places

 Allen: Historically, Matthew Shepard was a member of our campus ministry and was an Episcopalian.
 I’ve felt a strong conviction since taking this role that this is a huge part of our community that needs to be carried forward.
 That’s been a big part of the motivation behind our outreach.

-Allen: And we're kind of in the middle of repatriating a ton of artifacts, and then exploring repatriation of land.
+And [the Episcopal church] is in the middle of repatriating a ton of artifacts [to tribal communities in Wyoming], and then exploring repatriation of land.
 That became the topic that everybody in the audience wanted to talk about.
 So it was not the workshop we planned, but it was really cool to do that with him.

 Nancy: What do you think was the draw?
-Like what got that many people in the room?
-What was the resonance?
+What got that many people in the room?

 Nancy: Where are you from originally?